 Funded by: Horizon Europe Guarantee

-The project is relevant as it aims to develop a life cycle assessment approach for a zero-emission road transport system, which partially addresses the question about technologies to reduce emissions.
+The project aims to develop a harmonised LCA approach for zero-emission road transport, partially addressing the question.